openfl/OpenFLDevelopersGuide/storing-local-data/encrypted-local-storage.md

 **_Note:_** _In addition to the encrypted local store, AIR also provides encryption for content stored in SQL databases.
 For details, see_

-_“Using encryption with SQL databases” on page 758_
+_"Using encryption with SQL databases" on page 758_

 _._